andrehorbach/andrehorbach/README.md

 ## [![Typing SVG](https://readme-typing-svg.demolab.com?font=Exo&weight=600&duration=1&pause=1000&color=00FFFF&background=33333300&vCenter=true&repeat=false&width=435&height=25&lines=Random+Fact:)](https://git.io/typing-svg)
 <i>
-<h4 quote align='center'>According to research, Los Angeles highways are so congested that the average commuter sits in traffic for 82 hours a year.</h4 quote>
+<h4 quote align='center'>Ho-Ho-Kus, a small town in New Jersey, is the only town in the United States of America that has two dashes in its name.</h4 quote>
 </i>